2011 South Bend mayoral election: Democratic primary

-Polls
+Polling

 In mid-March, a poll conducted by the Feldman Group found Buttigieg and Dvorak to be in a virtual tie, both garnering roughly 30%.
 Roughly a quarter of voters were undecided.

 By mid-April, the election was regarded to be a close-race between Buttigieg and Dvorak, with Hamann being seen as a third-place candidate trying to push his way back towards contention.
 At this time, internal polls from the Buttigieg and Dvorak campaigns showed that Barrett Berry was in fourth place among candidates.
 At this time, both the Dvorak and Buttigieg campaigns, and their allies, shared that they had internal polling showed their candidate in the lead.
 For instance, by April two internal polls showed Buttigieg with leads of 2 and 14 percent.
 State representative Craig Fry reported having seen internal polling which showed Dvorak with a lead.

-Result
+Results

 Buttigieg ultimately won what was considered a surprisingly strong victory in the primary.
 Due to the contest featuring four serious contenders for the nomination, experts had predicted that the victor would only carry roughly a third of the vote.

 Buttigieg benefited from large crossover voting in support of him, with one analysis finding that he received the votes of up to 3,000 Republicans.

 Voter turnout in the primary was much greater than had been predicted.
 This was largely due to Republican crossover voting.
 Some predictions for turnout were as low as 8,000.
 The median prediction had roughly been 11,000.